mv/amazon-linux-2.virtualbox/README.md

 development environments very easy.

-Because the Amazon Linux 2 released image is not an ISO file, but a VDI file, some work is needed to create a working vm box.
+Because the Amazon Linux 2 released image is not an ISO file, but a VDI file, some work is needed to create a working Vagrant box.

 ## 1. VDI Import